915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Python, so tools that process documentation have to strip indentation if desired.
 This is done using the following convention.
 The first non\-blank line *after* the first line of the string determines the amount of indentation for the entire documentation string.
-(We canât use the first line since it is generally adjacent to the stringâs opening quotes so its indentation is not apparent in the string literal.)
-Whitespace âequivalentâ to this indentation is then stripped from the start of all lines of the string.
+(We can’t use the first line since it is generally adjacent to the string’s opening quotes so its indentation is not apparent in the string literal.)
+Whitespace “equivalent” to this indentation is then stripped from the start of all lines of the string.
 Lines that are indented less should not occur, but if they occur all their leading whitespace should be stripped.
 Equivalence of whitespace should be tested after expansion